Lillian-Lam/Biomedical-Data-Design-MIDOG/Phase 2/README.md

 └── final_model.py
 ```

+## Preprocessing Paths
+Before you even get to the models, the preprocessing scripts need to know where your raw data is.

+`preprocessing/train_test_split.py`
+- IMAGE_SOURCE_DIR: Change this to the absolute path of the folder containing your original .tiff files.
+- CSV_PATH: Point this to your datasets_xvalidation.csv.

 ## Usage
 Run scripts in this order.
 Edit the path constants at the top of each script.